supertick/cloudseeder/README.md

 Contributions are welcome!
 See the CONTRIBUTING.md file for guidelines.

 ## License
-FlexQueue is licensed under the MIT License.
+CloudSeeder is licensed under the MIT License.
 See the LICENSE file for more details.